 Contractor shall collect Residential Waste generated at a Residential Unit and placed in that Residential Unit’s Waste Polycart two times per week, but not less than three days between collection times within the same week.
 The Contractor shall not be obligated to collect any Waste not properly contained in the Customer’s Waste Polycart.

 Construction Debris generated at a Residential Unit by the owner or tenant of that Residential Unit, and not using the services of a Third-Party Provider, shall be subject to the Bulky Waste limitations set forth in this Agreement.
-Any Waste or Bulky Waste generated by a Third-Party Provider is Commercial Waste and Contractor has no obligation to collect those materials.
+Any Waste or Bulky Waste generated by a owner or tenant, or a Third-Party Provider is Commercial Waste and Contractor has no obligation to collect those materials.

 Brush Collection: Contractor shall provide a twice per year collection service in the months of October and April to Residential Units for collection of Brush.
 Contractor agrees to collect up to, but not to exceed, a total of six (6) cubic yards of Brush from each Residential Unit.
 Contractor shall have no obligation to collect any Brush in excess of the above volume, Brush shall be placed within three (3) feet of the curb, swale, paved surface of the roadway, closest accessible roadway, or other location agreed to by Contractor and Customer, that will provide safe and efficient accessibility to Contractor's collection crew and vehicle.